This is some text inside of a div block.

 With growing scrutiny under GDPR (EU), CCPA/CPRA (California), and PIPEDA (Canada), knowing where your VPS resides is now a strategic decision, not just a technical one.

-In this guide, we’ll explore how data regulations impact VPS hosting in the USA, what the key differences are between these laws, and how a Linux VPS USA deployment can be compliant, performant, and cost-effective in 2025.
+In this guide, we’ll explore how data regulations impact VPS hosting in the USA, what the key differences are between these laws, and how to plan a compliant, performant, and cost-effective deployment.

 Understanding the Jurisdictions